-To study our Pre-U, it is not necessary, nor even particularly advantageous, to have taken our GCSE course.
+To study our A Level, it is not necessary, nor even particularly advantageous, to have taken our GCSE course.

 Reflecting the keen interest that our pupils take in philosophy and theology, there are many school societies connected to the department.
 Our flagship Isaiah Berlin Society (named after the eponymous Old Pauline) meets every fortnight to hear the world’s top academic philosophers presenting their research.
 A Joint Theology Society runs according to the same format.
 There is also a weekly Junior Philosophy Society, a Joint Philosophy Society and a Joint Feminist Society (with the girls’ school), which give pupils a forum to present and discuss their own work.
 Finally, there is a Philosophy Reading Group which meets to discuss key texts in the history of philosophy and current research.
 In addition, there is the school’s Blumenau Philosophy Prize Essay competition, as well as several external essay prizes that pupils are encouraged to compete for.
 We also regularly take pupils to public lectures and conferences in London.